fkie-cad/drivstaller/README.md

 ### Runtime Errors ###
-If a "VCRUNTIMExxx.dll not found Error" occurs on the target system, statically including LIBCMT.lib is a solution.
+If a "VCRUNTIMExxx.dll not found Error" occurs on the target system, statically including runtime libraries is a solution.
-This is done by using the `/p:RunTimeLib=Debug|Release` flag.
+This is done by using the `/rtl` or `/p:RunTimeLib=Debug|Release` flag.

 ## COPYRIGHT, CREDITS & CONTACT ##